-The Royal Caribbean ship Ovation of the Seas docked in Tauranga port (Bay of Plenty) during a Christmas cruise in 2016.
-Ovation was the largest cruise ship (168660 GT tons) ever to visit this NZ port.
+Royal Caribbean's ship Ovation of the Seas docked in Tauranga during a Christmas cruise in 2016.
+Ovation was the largest cruise ship (gross tonnage 168660 tons) ever to visit this NZ port.
 The vessel docked at 6:20 am on December 26th.
 It was welcomed by thousands of spectators on Mauao and Pilot Bay.
 The ship rounded the Mauao's corner, bellowing its horn twice in greeting the people who waved and cheered as it passed.